 Some WCLN courses use LTI to distribute the lessons in a course.
 These lessons can more easily be kept up-to-date by WCLN year-round.

 In order for your Moodle site to access these lessons, you'll need to configure some LTI settings.
-Note: This set-up requires that you restore at least one WCLN course containing LTI books or pages.

 Establishing a Moodle Site